-Remarks: CE3-1.3 uploaded two different configurations, whereas the CE3 description only consists of a single test.
-The performance difference between the two tests is insignificant since only the HLS signaling is changed between the two tests.
+Remarks (TN): CE3-1.3 uploaded two different configurations, whereas the CE3 description only consists of a single test.
+The performance difference between the two tests is the same for natural content.
+The only difference is in screen content where it is decided on picture level whether or not TSRC is used, depending on an existing algorithm in the encoder (hashThreshold, value increase from 20 to 40).

 Lossless